 H1.
-Domestic large manufacturing companies can be clustered based on the degree of compliance of the environmental and financial accounting elements in their reports with the legal requirements.
+Large domestic manufacturing companies can be homogeneously grouped according to the compliance of environmental and financial accounting elements presented in their reports with legal requirements.

 In testing hypothesis H1, i.e. in reviewing the reports, I found that the situation is much more nuanced than whether or not environmental accounting elements are reflected in these documents of the companies, referring to the assumptions presented earlier.
 Consequently, each environmental financial accounting element is assessed on a scale of 1 to 3 in the review of the Supplementary Annexes.
-Furthermore, a cluster analysis resulted in four distinct groups (True Greens, Forerunners, Starters, Passive) of the 199 large companies examined.
+Furthermore, a cluster analysis resulted in four distinct groups (Active, Forerunners, Starters, Passive) of the 199 large companies examined.
 On this basis, my hypothesis H1 proved to be true.